Session 1 - Module A: Advanced Agent Patterns¶

 A) Generates new plans from scratch

-C) Executes individual plan steps
+C) Executes individual pipeline steps

 D) Validates plan correctness